 These are all very close to Asheville, so you won’t find any waterfalls in Nantahala National Forest, Chimney Rock State Park, or deep in the Blue Ridge Mountains.

 NOTE: Catawba Falls will be closed from May 2, 2022 until Spring 2024 for trail improvements

 This 100-foot waterfall is reachable after a 1.5-mile trek through a moss-covered, shady forest.

 Stone foundation remnants of a former power dam serve as additional highlights along the hike.
-We find these beautiful falls a cool escape from the heat of summer, but the falls are wonderful throughout much of the year.
+We find these beautiful falls a cool escape from the heat of summer, but the falls are one of the wonderful Ashevilles waterfall hikes throughout much of the year.